johndoh/roundcube-globaladdressbook/README.md

 displaying remote inline images in HTML messages (in addition to other configured address books).

+**'allowed_hosts'**

+Activate GlobalAddressbook for selected mail hosts only.
+If this is not set all mail hosts are allowed.

 [rcplugrepo]: https://plugins.roundcube.net/packages/johndoh/globaladdressbook
 [releases]: https://github.com/johndoh/roundcube-globaladdressbook/releases
 [gpl]: https://www.gnu.org/licenses/gpl.html